rajinder-yadav/dm-css/README.md

 ## Mental model for Style-Notation

 The Style-Notation is intentionally designed to be short, so one may be productive with less typing.
-When several notations are applied, this helps keep the overall line length much shoter than if long descriptive words were used for Style-Notation.
+When several notations are applied, this helps keep the overall line length much shorter than if long descriptive words were used for Style-Notation.

 Here are some general __mnemonics__ used in the naming of Style-Notations.